-Walmart intros low-cost versions of Roku's smart soundbar and subwoofer
+Walmart intros low-cost versions of Roku's smart soundbar and subwoofer (updated)

 Were you tempted by Roku's Smart Soundbar and Wireless Subwoofer only to be put off by the $180 price tag?
 Walmart has your back, provided you're willing to make some compromises.
 It's releasing Onn-branded versions of both devices that start at an easier-to-swallow $129.
-They don't appear to have Roku's voice control remote (just a basic model), but you're otherwise not giving up much.
+They don't appear to have Roku's voice control remote (just a basic model), but you're not otherwise giving up too much.
 They'll arrive at Walmart stores sometime in the "coming weeks."

 Sponsored Links

 The soundbar is effectively a Roku Ultra built into a 32-inch audio system.
 In other words, it's a one-stop shop if you want both a 4K HDR-capable streaming device and a compact TV speaker upgrade.
-The Wireless Subwoofer, meanwhile, augments the soundbar with 250W of extra oomph for your blockbuster movies.
+The Wireless Subwoofer, meanwhile, augments the soundbar with

+250W 150W of extra oomph for your blockbuster movies.
 Neither is going to make you regret buying high-end speakers for the living room, but $258 for the combo might be an easy choice if you're setting up a simple home theater.

+Update 10/7 9:55AM ET: Now that the news is official, Walmart and Roku have clarified one conspicuous downgrade: the subwoofer's power.
+The Onn version puts out 150W instead of the usual 250W.
+That's still a significant amount of kick, but you're definitely getting less with that $50 price drop.